makerdao/community/governance/votes/Executive vote - February 3, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- The L2 side of the Teleport bridge on Optimism, Arbitrum, and Starknet, will be temporarily shut down, as detailed below.
+- The L2 side of the Teleport bridge on Optimism, Arbitrum, and Starknet will be temporarily shut down, as detailed below.
 - **138,894 DAI** will be transferred to the Tech-Ops Core Unit, as detailed below.
 - A total of **146,559 DAI** will be transferred to twelve recipients as part of the offboarding of the Governance Communications Core Unit, itemized below.
 - **209,000 DAI** will be transferred to fund a Special Purpose Fund posted by the Strategic Finance Core Unit, as detailed below.